 ACE encourages you to trust ACE Certified Professionals in your community or others with current certification from similar certification programs accredited by a trusted third part like the NCCA or ISO.

-Those individuals in healthcare, human resources, and other people-centric lines of work who seek to learn the latest science in behavior-change coaching
+If you work in healthcare, human resources, and other people-centric lines of work who seek to learn the latest science in behavior-change coaching

 ACE encourages you to pursue that education from an organization that also offers a well-established health-coaching certification program that is accredited by a trusted third-party like the NCCA or ISO.